United States

 How long until rankings move in competitive US markets?

-US timelines are longer than UK timelines for the same reason the market is bigger, more competition means slower climbs.
-Technical fixes show impact in 6–10 weeks.
+US timelines are typically longer than UK timelines because the market is more competitive.
+Technical fixes generally show impact in 6–10 weeks.
 Competitive national US rankings realistically take 4–8 months to reach page one and 12+ months to hold top-three positions.
-If you're in a hyper-competitive vertical (insurance, personal injury law, fintech, or any niche with legacy authority sites), plan for 12–18 months to meaningful commercial traffic.
-Anyone selling faster is selling you short-term tactics that will hurt you medium-term.
+In hyper-competitive verticals (insurance, personal injury law, fintech, or niches with legacy authority sites), plan for 12–18 months to meaningful commercial traffic.

 Is US healthcare SEO different?
 It's a regulated vertical.